-- All drop down to the floor and duck and cover. - Turn away from the windows. - Take cover under a desk or table or against an interior wall. - Cover head with arms. - Hold the position until directed to leave the building. - Staff to follow the emergency procedures previously described.
+- All drop down to the floor and duck and cover. - Turn away from the windows. - Take cover under a desk or table or against an interior wall. - Cover head with arms of hold to the cover. - Hold the position until directed to the building.
+Staff to follow the emergency procedures previously described.